Robrowno/rally-blog/README.md

 1. A Nav bar that contains links to:
     - A link that returns the user to the home page
-    - A register/login page
+    - A register/login page (This changes to Logout if the User is signed in)
     - A social media links page
-    - and a contact page with a form to fill out to get in touch
+    - A contact page with a form to fill out to get in touch
+    - If the user has an account, they will also have access to a Profile page in the nav
+    - Superusers/Admins will have a Manage link, which is exclusive to Superusers/Admins

 2. A footer that contains font awesome icons with links to:
     - Facebook